Commodity Strawberry Profile

 By Hayley Boriss, Henrich Brunke and Marcia Kreith, Agricultural Issues Center, University of California, March 2006.

-Over the last two decades, the strawberry industry has have experienced increased rates of consumption of all fruit and vegetables.
-Strawberries are the fifth most preferred fresh fruit in the United States, behind bananas, apples, oranges and grapes.
+Over the last two decades, the U.S. strawberry industry has experienced increased rates of consumption at a higher rate than other fruits and vegetables.
+Strawberries are the fifth most preferred fresh fruit in the United State, behind bananas, apples, watermelon and grapes.
 Expanded domestic supply resulting from yield improvements and year-round availability combined to secure consumer demand.
-New information on the health benefits of strawberries—antioxidant levels, folate, potassium, vitamin C and fiber content--also stimulated domestic consumption rates.
+An increased awareness of the health benefits of strawberries – antioxidant levels, folate, potassium, vitamin C and fiber content – also stimulated domestic consumption.

 With the increase in production of fresh-market strawberries, the value of production increased due to higher fresh product prices.
-The total value of U.S. strawberry production in 2011 was $2.4 billion, surpassing the $1.95 billion fresh apple industry value for the first time in 2010.
-Fresh-market 2011 strawberry production alone totaled $2.2 billion, while the value of processing strawberries was $195 million.
-California production in 2010 was valued at nearly $1.8 billion.
-Florida’s total production value, marketed exclusively as fresh market “winter” strawberries, accounted for $362 million.
+The total value of U.S. strawberry production in 2012 was over $2.4 billion.
+Fresh market 2012 market production value totaled just over $2.2 billion, while the value of processed strawberries was nearly $199 million.

 California Strawberry 2011 Acreage Survey, California Strawberry Commission, 2011.

 Fruit and Tree Nut Outlook, Economic Research Service (ERS), USDA.

 Fruit and Tree Nut Yearbook Spreadsheet Files, ERS, USDA.

 Fruit and Vegetable Market News, Agricultural Marketing Service (AMS), USDA.